 How do I check the status of a payment made by credit card?

 Create a support ticket to ask for the status of your payment.

 Tips for cost management

-- Estimate costs using the pricing calculator, total cost of ownership calculator, and when you add a service
+- Estimate costs by using the pricing calculator and total cost of ownership calculator, and get the detailed pricing information for each service.

-- Review your usage and costs regularly in Azure portal
+- Review your usage and costs regularly in the Azure portal.

 Need help?
 Contact support.